 Just 3 Ingredients!

-To make turkey gravy from drippings, all you need is:
+To make turkey gravy from drippings, all you need is a few pantry staples.

 - Butter: I use unsalted butter so I can adjust the salt after the drippings have been added.

 - Flour: You can use flour or cornstarch.
 This will help thicken the gravy.

 - Turkey Drippings: I love using the drippings from the turkey, however if it didn’t produce a lot I will add chicken stock or turkey stock until I have what I need.

 Gravy too thin?
 If you like a thicker gravy but have added too much liquid, transfer 1/4 cup liquid from the pan into a separate bowl and whisk in an extra Tablespoon flour.
 Then add that mixture back into the gravy and whisk until combined.

 Gravy too thick?
 If the gravy is too thick, whisk in more liquid.

 How to Make Turkey Gravy

 It’s so simple and flavorful to make your very own gravy.